Kuatsu Logo

 Analyzing the status quo

 If no cookies or other invasive tracking mechanisms are used, no banner is needed.
 Simple enough, really.
-This applies only to non-essential cookies.
-Technically necessary cookies are very few (such as cookies that store the contents of a shopping cart).
-However, the reach of cookies is not so well understood by many: Almost every third-party tool you integrate into your website stores cookies on the user's computer and/or phones home.
+If you only use technically strictly necessary cookies (such as cookies that store the contents of a shopping cart or cookies that save the user's language preference – with the latter being the only use case for cookies on our website), you don't need a banner, either.
+However, the true reach of cookies is not so well understood by many: Almost every third-party tool you integrate into your website stores cookies on the user's computer and/or phones home.
 Often, these involve US companies, which makes the data transfer especially problematic after the invalidation of the "Privacy Shield".
 But it doesn't have to be that way: There are enough privacy-friendly alternatives for practically every problem.

 The first step must be to analyze the current status or the cookies currently stored by your own website.
 For this, you can either use browser functionalities (the "Web Inspector") or use tools like PrivacyScore.
 Record all cookies and connections to third parties and analyze or research where they come from.